Elektroarzt/simplebus2-mqtt-bridge/README.md

 ## Mechanics

-The entire electronics assembly should fit into a flush-mounted housing, resulting in a streamlined enclosure.
+The entire electronics assembly should fit into a flush-mounted switch box, resulting in a streamlined enclosure.
 The latch was designed as a snap closure, eliminating the need for additional mechanical components beyond the housing shells.

 ### Antenna
 The antenna is glued inside the housing with adhesive tape, and a small cable channel exists for the antenna cable within the housing.